PeterOyelegbin/authors-lens-api/README.md

 ## Introduction
-A server side app integrated with database to authenticate user, store and retrieve blog posts - built with python, django rest framework, pyotp, and postgresDB.
+A server side app integrated with database to authenticate user, store and retrieve blog posts - built with python, django rest framework, djoser, and postgresDB.

 ## Features